And the emotional, mental, physical and financial cost to staff.

 Smiling for Mystery Shopper cash incentives and to avoid getting fear managed:

-The Clever Marketing of the Free Coffee give a way, and why Pret may not be doing a Loyalty Card Scheme: FREE Coffees in Pret A Manger.
+The Clever Marketing of the Free Coffee give a way, and why Pret may not be doing a Loyalty Card Scheme (UPDATE: until Dec.
+2021): FREE Coffees in Pret A Manger.

 I worked at Pret A Manger for almost 10 years and survived systemic workplace bullying during bereavement that involved HR, the top leadership, HQ and even the now “retired” former CEO Clive Schlee.
 I declined 4 settlement offers if I am silent about my ordeal.
 But I rather starve and speak out to help others.
 For an overview of important blog entries of my experience with Pret, please visit “My Ordeal with Pret A Manger”.
 The little arrow to the right next to each heading will lead directly to the post.